coreeng/core-platform-docs/content/p2p/extended-test/_index.md

 pre = ""
 +++

-Extended tests, by default, run once a day and is the palceholder for longer running tests that are too slow or expensive to run on every commit.
+Extended tests, by default, run once a day and is the placeholder for longer running tests that are too slow or expensive to run on every commit.

 Implement the following Make targets: